 The government has backed a bill that would allow the ministry to put in place measures to prevent an emergency in the heating sector and could allow coal-fired plants that are set to be shut down next year due to breaching emission limits to continue to operate.

-Denmark's energy agency has activated the first step of a three-stage emergency gas supply plan and has urged consumers and companies to reduce consumption.
+Denmark's energy agency said it has activated the first step of a three-stage emergency gas supply plan.
+It said gas supplies were guaranteed for now but urged consumers and companies to reduce consumption.

 Finland and the Baltic states will postpone summer maintenance on a major gas pipeline to help secure supplies.